 Incremental improvements to product are no longer sufficient.
 Our world is shaped by Amazon, Apple, and other companies with legendary cultures of innovation and fanatical focus on delighting customers.
 These contenders have set their sights on the most profitable parts of banking.

-Banks would do better to empower their product, marketing, and operations teams to take bolder steps to orchestrate innovations rather than relying on profits from existing products until regulators intervene.
+Banks would do better to empower their product, marketing, and operations teams to take bolder steps to orchestrate product innovations rather than relying on profits from existing products until regulators intervene.

 Banks follow knee-jerk, discordant approaches